 A great number of Methodist baptism and marriage registers are still held by local Methodist churches.
 A list of addresses, phone numbers and emails of ministers in charge of the various churches may be found at: http://www.irishmethodist.org/find-church

 However an increasing number of records have been transferred to the Archives and Library of the Methodist Historical Society of Ireland (MHSI) at Edgehill College, 9 Lennoxvale, Belfast.
+The most recent accession has been the major Dublin collection previously held at Christ Church, Sandymount, Dublin.
 A search for records held at the MHSI archives may be made on line at: http://opac.libraryworld.com/opac/home.php

 A large collection of mostly Northern Ireland Methodist records is held on microfilm at PRONI copies of which are also held at the MHSI Archives in Belfast.
 There is in addition a valuable microfilm copy in PRONI of a transcript originally made in Dublin of almost every Irish Wesleyan baptism recorded between circa 1816 and 1845.
 There is also a hard copy at the MHSI archives.